mtakahiro/gsf/docs/_build/html/_sources/parameters.rst.txt

    * - FILTER
      - str
      - Filters of broadband photometry.
 Comma-separated string, where each string should match \*.fil files in DIR_FILT.
+   * - SKIPFILT
+     - str
+     - List of filters that are skipped in the fitting (e.g., for IRAC excess).
+Comma-separated string.
+   * - SNLIM
+     - int
+     - SN limit for data points.
+If the SN is below this, then eflux of the data point is used as an upper limit.
    * - DIR_EXTR
      - str
      - Directory for spectroscopic data.
 If none, gsf will ignore and fit only to broadband data.